 Latkepalooza in Philadelphia

 Hannukah is not Hanukkah without latkes—potato pancakes fried in oil to remember the miracle of the oil lasting eight nights when it should have lasted only one.
 That’s why Latkepalooza is so beloved.
 “It’s no surprise that this event, featuring diverse latkes from Philadelphia’s fabulous food scene, has sold out the last few years,” says Bisesto.
 We recommend that you purchase tickets in advance to avoid missing out on the 15th annual festival.
-Get in the spirit of the event with your own Hanukkah menu.
+These Hanukkah facts will ignite your curiosity!
+Get in the spirit of the event with these Hanukkah-themed gifts, and your own Hanukkah menu.

 Storytelling and more in Los Angeles